csimal/NewtonSchulz.jl/README.md

 All of the above functions use the iterative approach described below, with several choices of coefficients available.

 - `ClassicalNewtonSchulz`: The classical Newton-Schulz coefficients.
 This method converges slowly compared to other methods, do it is generally not recommended.
 - `NSJordan`: The coefficients presented in https://kellerjordan.github.io/posts/muon/.
-These coefficients are designed to get a fast approximation of `msign` under very low tolerances ($O(0.1)$).
+These coefficients are designed to get a fast approximation of `msign` under very low tolerances (O(0.1)), for use in the Muon optimizer.
 - `PolarExpress` A set of coefficients designed for high tolerances (See https://arxiv.org/abs/2505.16932).
 - `NSJianlinSu` A set of coefficients designed in https://kexue.fm/archives/10996 using the same principle as `PolarExpress`.